-In February 2020, my work was selected to be part of an international photography exhibit at the heart of the colorful and vibrant city of Berlin, in Germany.
-At the time it was an early exhibition following a major quarantine break and related gallery closures all across Europe.
-Initially scheduled to take place in March, the quarantine was fully enforced leaving the gallery sitting with the artwork waiting to be seen.
+My work was selected in February 2020, to be part of an international photography exhibit at the heart of the colorful and vibrant city of Berlin, in Germany.
+At the time, it was an early exhibition following a major quarantine break and related gallery closures all across Europe.
+Initially scheduled to take place in March, the quarantine was fully enforced, leaving the gallery sitting with the artwork waiting to be seen.
 Spooky!
-Thankfully, the quarantine only lasted a few months and the exhibit was able to open its doors at the end of July that same year.
+Thankfully, the quarantine only lasted a few months, and the exhibit was able to open its doors at the end of July that same year.

-As you can imagine, I was more than thrilled to have been given such a fantastic opportunity to have my work be represented.
+As you can imagine, I was more than thrilled to have received such a fantastic opportunity to have my work represented.

 The Female Form and the Nine Muses